zzyzek/sandbox/ulhp/hc-umans-companion.md

 ### Introduction

-The initial state of the Umans-Lenhart Hamililtonian cycle finding algorithm on solid grid graphs (ULHC:SGG) is start from a 2-factor.
+The initial state of the Umans-Lenhart Hamiltonian cycle finding algorithm on solid grid graphs (ULHC:SGG) is start from a 2-factor.
 This section discusses algorithms to efficiently create the initial 2-factor.